danirod/nativeos/README.md

 ## Building the NativeOS Kernel

-To build the kernel image (in other words, the program that will run when the computer starts up), you will need the i386-elf-gcc cross-compiler installed in the machine.
-Download GNU Binutils and GNU GCC and compile them targeting the i386-elf platform.
+To build the kernel image (in other words, the program that will run when the computer starts up), you will need to install the LLVM compiler if you don't have it already.
+NativeOS switched to LLVM because it has support for foreign ABIs (such as i386-elf in an x86-64 macOS) out of the box without requiring to setup a cross-compiler.

-You might get away with using your host GNU GCC and GNU Binutils compilers if they are able to produce freestanding binaries for the i386-elf or i686-elf platforms.
-This is usually the case in GNU/Linux and other operating systems that use ELF binaries and that depend so much in the GNU compiler toolchain.

-Windows NT users should download and install a POSIX environment such as MSYS2 in order to get all the tools that would allow them to build the kernel image, such as make.
-If you are using a Windows version where the Windows Subsystem for Linux is available, you should use it if you will insist on testing or working in the kernel in Windows NT.

 GNU Make is also required to run the Makefile file.

 Python 3 is also required to run the kcons tool, which is used to generate the Makefiles.

+Windows NT is not a supported platform and there may be bugs.
+Users of Windows NT are encouraged to setup a POSIX system such as MSYS or Cygwin, or use the Windows Subsystem for Linux if available.

 ### Picking a profile